reallusion/iClone/README.md

 # iClone

-Welcome to the iClone Python sample code!
+Welcome to the iClone Python sample code GitHub!

-From this repository you can use Reallusion offical sample code.
+From this repository you access Reallusion offical Python sample codes.

 We have a heap of documentation available for the Python Script on the web.
 If you're looking for the answer to something, you may want to start here: